tikekar/YelpApp/README.md

 Describe any challenges encountered while building the app.

-Need to further tune the auto layout of business cell.
-Currently it works, but I have used businessNameLabel.preferredMaxLayoutWidth = distanceLabel.frame.origin.x - businessNameLabel.frame.origin.x - 20
-So I am trying to further tune some constraint so that it will work without this.
+The constraints between the restaurant name and distance in the tableview cell gave me some issues.
+First I used businessNameLabel.preferredMaxLayoutWidth = distanceLabel.frame.origin.x - businessNameLabel.frame.origin.x - 20 to make it work.
+But later on I was able to fix it adding constraints through storyboard.

 Also I need to work on custom MKAnnotationView so that I can make it clickable on the MapView.